 Gentle Puzzle Solving Strategies

-Puzzle solving strategies have often evaded me and to be honest, I am guilty of abusing the trial and error puzzle solving strategy.
-However, today, I am going to share with you an amazing strategy I have learned that has changed the way we approach puzzles.
+Number puzzle solving strategies have often evaded me and to be honest, I am guilty of abusing the trial and error puzzle solving strategy.
+However, today, I am going to share with you an amazing strategy I have learned that has changed the way we approach number puzzles.

 Gattegno focuses on the ability all students do have and that is the ability to see and discover truth, and this strategy is just that, noticing what is truly there.